LegitPhase/LegitPhase/README.md

 ## Current Project

-- Maybe have a life
+- Maybe have a life 😀
-- Learn something other than java & python
+- Learn something other than java ☕ & python 🐍
-- Learn OpenGL
+- Learn OpenGL 😍
-- Make something other than minecraft hacks
+- Make something other than minecraft hacks 😒
-- Most of my projects are privated.
+- Most of my projects are privated. 🔒

-- @getrektnerds on dc.
+- @getrektnerds on dc 🫠

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=LegitPhase&show_icons=true&theme=dracula)